 Free Gift Tags

 So, since you’re interested in my homemade hot chocolate mix with a gift tag, you’ll want to download your printable.
-Please sign up for my newsletter in order to receive the printable.
+Please fill out the form below to receive your free Cocoa Recipe Gift Tag.

 1 16 oz Mason jar

 1 Hot Chocolate Printable (Fill out the form below to receive your free Printable)